michaelcit/nerva_docs/cli_insights.md

 We start our Nerva Daemon, in this case located in the folder ``H:\Nerva``, by executing ``nervad.exe``.
 Right from the start you see a lot of text scrolling down while the daemon starts up all the necessary processes.
-The first few lines initialize the CryptoNote core, which is the base protocol of all CryptoNote coins.
+The first few lines initialize the CryptoNote core module, which is the base protocol of all CryptoNote coins.
-The lines after that are all about booting up the servers required for accepting network requests and Remote Procedure Call (RPC) requests, which basically means the peer-to-peer stuff on the network.
+The lines after that are all about booting up the servers required for accepting network requests and Remote Procedure Call (RPC) requests, which basically means the peer-to-peer stuff on the network or in simpler terms: this lets your computer talk to other computers in the Nerva network.

 The text you see is formatted as follows: <timestamp> <source id> <level> <category> <source line> <message>
 * Every announcement has a `time stamp`: YYYY-MM-DD followed by the hour HH:MM:SS.sss (yes, miliseconds)